swiftlang/swift-evolution/proposals/0311-task-locals.md

 Keeping the `OvenKey` `internal` or even `private` allows for fine grained control over who can set or read this value.

-This API as well as the Swift Distributed Tracing `Baggage` type all adopt the same style and should be used in the same way to set custom keys.
+This API (as well as the Swift Distributed Tracing `Baggage` type) all adopt the same style and should be used in the same way to set custom keys.
 However it is NOT the primary purpose of task local values to help create values -- it is to use them _during_ execution of asynchronous functions.

 In other words:

 - **SwiftUI's `@Environment`** is useful for structurally configuring views etc.
 - **Task Local Values** are useful for _carrying_ metadata along through a series of asynchronous calls, where each call may want to access it, and the context is likely different for every single "incoming request" even while the structure of the system remains the same.

-Another important difference is that task-local values are used to define an object that users interact with, the `TaskLocal<Value>.Access` rather than only make available the `Value`, so the exact API shapes differ also because of this reason.
+Another important difference is that task-local values are used to define an object that users interact with, the `TaskLocal<Value>.Access` rather than only make the `Value` available, so the exact API shapes differ also because of this reason.

 ## Prior Art

-### Kotlin: CoroutineContext[T]
+### Kotlin: `CoroutineContext[T]`

 Kotlin offers an explicit API to interact with the coroutine "scope" and "context", these abstractions are very similar to Swift's `Task` abstraction.